-We saw in Section II that the ABBM model without inertia can be solved either using the Fokker-Planck equation, or the MSR method based on the non-linear saddlepoint equation (the instanton).
+We saw in Sec.
+II that the ABBM model without inertia can be solved either using the Fokker-Planck equation or the MSR method based on the nonlinear saddle-point equation (the instanton).
 We recalled their equivalence based on the method of characteristics.
 The same property holds for the $\sqrt{\dot{u}}$ model, with a small caveat.
-The caveat is that the correspondence is simple only between the instanton equation and the Fokker-Planck equation in its Laplace transformed version Eq.
-(108) below.
-In real space it corresponds formally to the FP equation (39) where the replacement $|\dot{u}| \rightarrow \dot{u}$ is made in the diffusion term.
-This would indeed be the FP equation associated to the Langevin process (95), (96) if one forgets that \dot{u} can become negative, and consequently complex.
+The caveat is that the correspondence is simple only between the instanton equation and the Fokker-Planck equation in its Laplace-transformed version [Eq.
+(108)].
+In real space, it corresponds formally to the Fokker-Planck (FP) equation (39) where the replacement $|\dot{u}| \rightarrow \dot{u}$ is made in the diffusion term.
+This would indeed be the FP equation associated to the Langevin process (95) and (96) if one forgets that \dot{u} can become negative, and consequently complex.
 Writing an adequate FP equation for such a process requires an extension of $P(\dot{u}, a, t)$ with arguments in the complex plane, a route which we do not follow here.

-Instead, consider the evolution equation for the follow-
+Instead, consider the evolution equation for the following average over trajectories: